-How much does it cost to build a personal gym in 2019?
-Inside we’ll cover a few different set-ups, ranging from a simple stow-away adjustable dumbbell set-up for apartments to a full-out barbell garage gym, and what they’d cost to build.
+How much does a home gym cost in 2022?
+Inside we’ll cover a few different set-ups, ranging from a simple set-up for apartments, a budget home gym, to a full-out barbell garage gym, and what they’d cost to build in US dollars.

-The barebones home gym (perfect for condos, apartments, and small spaces)
+The small home gym (condos, apartments, & small spaces)

 When it comes to lifting weights, your body doesn’t care if you’re using dumbbells or barbells.
 All it cares about it that it’s heavy enough to challenge your body to adapt.

-So for the barebones gym, all you need are two adjustable dumbbells and an adjustable bench—perfect for small places and even tiny apartments.
+So for the small home gym, all you need are two adjustable dumbbells and an adjustable bench—perfect for small places and even tiny apartments.

 Some of the upsides to adjustable dumbbells are:

-- they’re small and easy to tuck away in a closet.
+- they’re small, take little space, and are easy to tuck away in a closet.

 - you won’t need a spotter or a rack/squat stand to be safe.
 For example, you can do a set of heavy dumbbell bench press right to failure and not worry about being pinned down.
 (There is a risk that dumping the weight could always hit your toes though.)